avaframe/AvaFrame/docs/moduleOut3Plot.rst

 By setting the continuous flag, there is the option to return a continuous or discrete colormap.
-Within this function, several default colormaps are available, as for example the ones used to visualize flow depth, flow velocity or pressure.
+Within this function, several default colormaps are available, as for example the ones used to visualize flow thickness, flow velocity or pressure.
 These can be initialised by::

   from avaframe.out3Plot import plotUtils